April 14, 2013

 Chrome screenshot

-In most instances, I think the answer is yes.
-The number one “How to….?” query for The Netherlands was “How to survive”. read more »
+The number one “How to….?” query for The Netherlands was “How to survive”.

 December 1, 2012

-Gmail Outage
+Gmail outage

-For future reference, I suggest bookmarking the Google Apps Status Dashboard.
-Despite the “Google Apps” page name, the information is relevant to consumers as well as Google Apps business customers.
-It lists time and cause for disruptions in Gmail and many other Google services.
+I suggest bookmarking the Google Apps Status Dashboard.
+The information is relevant to consumers as well as Google Apps business customers.
+It lists time, date, and cause for disruptions in Gmail and many other Google services.

 Verdict of the Herd